Course Overview

 • 4 years: 1 year International Year Zero + 3 years degrees study

-• Pathway IYZ Law, Media, Psychology and Social Sciences
+• Pathway IYZ Psychology

 Additional Study Method